Arunagirinathar: Retrieval

-Music of Tiruppukal
+Music of Tiruppugazh

 There is no doubt that Arunagirinathar possessed a deep knowledge of music and rhythms.
 His compositions contain references to various ragas (known as panns in Tamil) such as Varali, Lalita, Bhairavi, Malahari, Bowli, Gowla, Kuranji etc. Though he has himself not employed them, he mentioned the fundamental five Marga talas - Shashatputam, ShashapuTam, Shatpitaputrikam, Sampatveshtakam and Udghattam as well as three others - Utsava, Darpana and Charchari talas.
 His compositions are set in complex meters and form an alternate system of talas called Chanda (meter-based) talas.

 The original music of Arunagirinathar has unfortunately not survived which has necessitated them to be re-tuned in recent times.
-Early musicians who set Tiruppukal to music included Carnatic musical giant, Kancheepuram Naina Pillai (1888-1934) and his disciple, Chittoor Subramaniam Pillai (1898-1975).
+Early musicians who set Tiruppugazh to music included Carnatic musical giant, Kancheepuram Naina Pillai (1888–1934) and his disciple, Chittoor Subramaniam Pillai (1898–1975).
 Several musicians including G N Balasubramaniam, Alathur Brothers and M M Dandapani Deshikar used to render many of these prominently in their concerts and soon there was not a single musician who had not learnt at least a few of these.

-A great number of these were also set to music by noted Tiruppukal exponent A. S. Raghavan which enabled these masterful creations to gain mass popularity.
-He set to tune more than 500 of these songs in over 100 Ragas and several of these are being rendered by his large following of Tiruppukal devotees ("Tiruppukal Anbargal").
-Thanks to him, Tiruppukal classes sprung up both in cities and rural areas, and Tiruppukal Anbargal started performing in various forums including Temples, Music Sabhas and homes of devotees where they attracted large audiences.
-Some of these students who settled in countries outside India started Tiruppukal classes in their new communities, thus extending the reach of his movement to other continents, and giving the movement an international footing.
-Other musicians who have set music to Tiruppukal include Chitravina N. Ravikiran.
+A great number of these were also set to music by noted Tiruppugazh exponent A. S. Raghavan which enabled these masterful creations to gain mass popularity.
+He set to tune more than 500 of these songs in over 100 Ragas and several of these are being rendered by his large following of Tiruppugazh devotees ("Tiruppugazh Anbargal").
+Thanks to him, Tiruppugazh classes sprung up both in cities and rural areas, and Tiruppugazh Anbargal started performing in various forums including Temples, Music Sabhas and homes of devotees where they attracted large audiences.
+Some of these students who settled in countries outside India started Tiruppugazh classes in their new communities, thus extending the reach of his movement to other continents, and giving the movement an international footing.
+Other musicians who have set music to Tiruppugazh include Chitravina N. Ravikiran.